antvis/G2/site/docs/manual/extra-topics/migration-from-g2v4.en.md

 ### Color Domain

-4.0 declares the color domain via the second parameter of `geometry.color`.
-5.0 specifies via `scale.color`.
+4.0 declares the color domain via the second parameter of `geometry.color`, and 5.0 specifies via `scale.color`.

 ```js
 // 4.0